Welcome to our village Home Page

 Open Monday to Friday from 08.30 to 12 noon.

 We hope you are making use of the Store.
-It is well stocked with items that are most needed on a day to day basis and prices will be competitive.
+It is well stocked with items that are most needed on a day to day basis and prices are competitive.
 There is something for every one ranging from pet food to sweets, washing powder to biscuits.

-If you think other items should be stocked, please let us know and we will do our best to include them as the store develops.
+If you think other items should be stocked, please let us know and we will do our best to include them.

-We do not sell alcohol and cigarettes as these do pose a security risk but most other none perishable items are on display.
+We do not sell alcohol and cigarettes as these pose a security risk but most other non-perishable items are on display.

 Back to top